 - 29 U.S.C. § 654, 5(b): Each employee shall comply with occupational safety and health standards and all rules, regulations, and orders issued pursuant to this Act which are applicable to his own actions and conduct.

-RMP’s exposure to a large variety of industrial applications allows the capability to introduce the experience and industry insights to be included in a General Duty Audit.
-A webinar was given on December 5, 2017 to provide some information on the General Duty Clause and guidelines to meeting the requirements.
-To determine whether your facility is required to comply with the General Duty Clause, please do not hesitate to contact us.
+Risk Management Professional’s exposure to a large variety of industrial applications allows the capability to introduce the experience and industry insights to be included in a General Duty Audit.

 As an extension to Risk Management Professionals’ widespread experience in the refining industry, the company has provided specialty services for offshore facilities in order to address their specific needs.
 In September 2010, offshore facilities were provided with a one-year implementation deadline by the Bureau of Ocean Energy Management, Regulation, and Enforcement (BOEMRE, formally the Minerals Management Service, or MMS) to implement a variation of API RP 75: SEMP as part of their Safety and Environmental Management Systems (SEMS).
 Risk Management Professionals is well qualified to implement SEMS or conduct the necessary third party audits.

 Upon the formal dissolution of BOEMRE/MMS, the Bureau of Safety and Environmental Enforcement (BSEE) was created in October 2011 to oversee the implementation and enforcement of SEMS.
 The final rule for SEMS II was entered into the Federal Register in April 2013.